 The Momo M38 AMG leather steering wheel fronts an AMG-specific white-faced gauge cluster with a central 300-km/h speedometer along with an 7k-rpm tachometer, an analog clock and gauges for fuel level, coolant temperature and oil pressure.
 The six-digit odometer shows 143k kilometers (~89k miles).
 The steering wheel was recovered with new leather prior to the owner's acquisition.

 The original 3.0-liter M103 inline-six uses a new crankshaft based off the OM603 3.5-liter crankshaft that strokes the engine – it is also bored to 3.2-liters along with a new head that uses hydraulic lifters and AMG camshaft which help the engine produce 231 horsepower and 200 lb-ft of torque.
 Compression is up from 9.2:1 to 10.0:1.
 Power is sent to the rear wheels through a 722.3 four-speed automatic transmission.
 The seller performed a full top and bottom end engine rebuild which is documented in the gallery.
 The headers are known to be unique to the 3.2 and have been ceramic coated during the engine rebuild.
 Valves were cleaned and seats cut, new brass valve guides were installed, and new pistons installed.
 Photos include the bottom end disassembled and cylinder bores being rehoned.
-The seller states a major service was performed upon import to Germany in 2014 which included an overhaul of the KE-Jettronic fuel system, but records started in 2016 onwards and TÜV paperwork started in 2018 onwards.
+The seller states a major service was performed upon import to Germany in 2014 which included an overhaul of the KE-Jettronic fuel system, but records started in 2016 onwards including TÜV paperwork.
 AMG stickers denoting the engine modifications are found on the radiator support and a plaque can be seen in the door jam.
 Underbody photos provided by the seller show no signs of leaks or corrosion.

 The current owner is selling the car on behalf of his father who has logged 7k kilometers during their ownership and is located out of Bielefeld, Germany.
 TÜV paperwork shows the AMG conversion as authentic and the car is backed up by AMG certification paperwork.
 Now showing 143k kilometers (~89k miles) from new, this 300E 3.2 AMG is offered for sale with records dating back to 2016, German TUV documents, a spare wheel, jack, AMG certification, and a clean German title.